AmazMod/AmazMod/README.md

 * How do I install the app on watch?

 You can use adb (all platforms), APKInstaller, Amazfit Tool or the provided installer if you are on Windows.
-To use adb, you need the binaries on your computer (download them from [Android SDK Platform tools page](https://developer.android.com/studio/releases/platform-tools), you may have them already if your computer runs Linux), then open Terminal/Command Prompt, change to the same folder as service-release.apk and run: `adb install -t service-release.apk`.
+To use adb, you need the binaries on your computer (download them from [Android SDK Platform tools page](https://developer.android.com/studio/releases/platform-tools), you may have them already if your computer runs Linux), then open Terminal/Command Prompt, change to the same folder as service-release.apk and run: `adb install -r service-release.apk`.

 * I do not get notifications